How to Fix Adobe Application Manager Missing or Damaged

 No Adobe Services Running in Windows Task Manager

-Step 4: Save your Third-party Adobe Data, Plugins, or any other Content
+2.5.
+Save Your Third-party Adobe Data, Plugins, or Other Content

-Copy and Save all the content present in Adobe Products folders, these may include your third-party plug-ins and preference files (if any).
+Copy and save all extra content in your Adobe product folders, like third-party plug-ins and preference files, to avoid losing them.

-2. Chose your language (“e” for English and “j” for Japanese) and press Enter.
+2. Select your language (“e” for English and “j” for Japanese) and press Enter.

 3. Type “y” to accept the End-user license agreement and press Enter.

-4. You will now see a list of options represented in a numerical sequence.
+4. You will see a list of numbered options.
 Choose the 3rd option where it says CC Apps, Creative Cloud & CS6 Products and press Enter.

 Choose the option CC Apps, Creative Cloud & CS6 Products

-5. When you see the message that says Adobe Creative Cloud Cleaner Tool completed successfully, restart your computer.
+5. When you see a message that says Adobe Creative Cloud Cleaner Tool completed successfully, restart your computer.

 \Program Files (x86)\Common Files\Adobe\OOBE